ohbm/hackathon2020/.github/ISSUE_TEMPLATE/hackathon-project-template.md

 -   [ ] Chat channel: A link to a chat channel that will be used during the OHBM Brainhack.
 This can be an existing channel or a new one.
 We recommend using the [Brainhack space on mattermost](https://mattermost.brainhack.org/), cf. [here](https://github.com/ohbm/hackathon2020/blob/master/.github/ISSUE_TEMPLATE/handbooks/projects.md#chat).
 -   [ ] Video channel: Please create a video channel that will be used during the OHBM Brainhack and share it in your chat channel above.
 This can be an existing channel or a new one.
 For instance a [jitsi meet](https://meet.jit.si/) room, cf. [here](https://github.com/ohbm/hackathon2020/blob/master/.github/ISSUE_TEMPLATE/handbooks/projects.md#video-calls).

-Optionnally, you can also include information about:
+You can also include information about (all optional):
 -   [ ] Number of participants, cf. [here](https://github.com/ohbm/hackathon2020/blob/master/.github/ISSUE_TEMPLATE/handbooks/projects.md#participant-capacity)
 -   [ ] Twitter-size summary of your project pitch, cf. [here](https://github.com/ohbm/hackathon2020/blob/master/.github/ISSUE_TEMPLATE/handbooks/projects.md#twitter-size-summary-of-your-project-pitch)
 -   [ ] Provide an image of your project for the OHBM brainhack website
 -   [ ] Set up a kanban board on your repository to better divide the work and keep track of things, cf [here](https://github.com/ohbm/hackathon2020/blob/master/.github/ISSUE_TEMPLATE/handbooks/projects.md#set-up-a-kanban-board)
 -   [ ] Project snippet for the OHBM Brainhack website, cf. [here](https://github.com/ohbm/hackathon2020/blob/master/.github/ISSUE_TEMPLATE/handbooks/projects.md#project-snippet-for-the-ohbm-brainhack-website)

 We would like to think about how you will credit and onboard new members to your project.
 We recommend reading references from [this section](https://github.com/ohbm/hackathon2020/blob/master/.github/ISSUE_TEMPLATE/handbooks/projects.md#credit-and-onboarding).
-If you'd like to share your thoughts with future project participants, you can include information about:
+If you'd like to share your thoughts with future project participants, you can include information about (recommended):
 -   [ ] Specify how will you acknowledge contributions (e.g. listing members on a contributing page).
 -   [ ] Provide links to onboarding documents if you have some.